-Fees: The Department of Urban Planning charges a Visiting Scholar fee:
+Fees: The Department of Urban Planning charges a fee for all visitors:

-This fee covers costs currently charged by the university to process visa applications and Bruin Card applications as well as faculty and staff time in facilitating and advising visiting scholars with their research/study program while at UCLA, administration of the departmental Visiting Scholar program and overhead charges on facilities and equipment.
-Visitors are provided with a shared office space.
+This fee covers costs currently charged by the university to process visa applications and Bruin Card applications as well as faculty and staff time in facilitating and advising visiting scholars with their research/study program while at UCLA, administration of the program and overhead charges on facilities and equipment.
+Visitors are provided with a shared office space when available.

-How to apply: To apply for appointment as a Visiting Scholar please send the following materials via e-mail (as attachments, in either *.pdf or *.doc formats) to Jennifer Choy, Associate Director of Admissions and Recruitment at: Jchoy@luskin.ucla.edu.
+How to apply: To apply for appointment as a scholar, please send the following materials via e-mail (as attachments, in either *.pdf or *.doc formats) to Jennifer Choy, Associate Director of Admissions and Recruitment at: Jchoy@luskin.ucla.edu.

 Invitation to visit the Department of Urban Planning is solely at the discretion of your sponsoring faculty member(s) and the Chair of the Department of Urban Planning.
 To identify an appropriate faculty member to serve as your sponsor, you may wish to access the department of Urban Planning faculty research listings and contact information and the UCLA Faculty Research Interests database